MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 ### Build and deploy multiple packages to multiple deployment groups

-If you want to deploy the 64-bit version of Office, you can create additional installation packages.
+If you want to deploy both the 32-bit and the 64-bit version of Office, you can create additional installation packages.
 (Two different architectures cannot be included in the same package.)
 For more details, see [Define your source files](plan-office-365-proplus.md#step-4---define-your-source-files).

 ### Use different update channels for Office